Xippo/OM-Cookie-Manager/readme.txt

 - [TASK] improve TYPO3 12 compatibility, remove obsolete configurations and replace outdated API calls (Thx Nikita) **12.1.0**
 - [FEATURE] add native support for google consent mode V2.
 More setup information can be found inside the docu on my site (development sponsored by web-crossing.com, nerdost.net and smaller donations)
+**12.1.1**
+- [Compatibility] improve TCA compatibility.
+Thanks to dbtisch-no for contribution
+- [Compatibility] improve compatibility with CSP.
+Thanks to Michael Grundkötter for contribution **13.0.0**
+- [TASK] TYPO3 13 compatibility.
+Thanks to Mohsin Kahn for the big contribution.
 Icons used in the extension.
 Visible only in the backend.
 Icons made by Smashicons from www.flaticon.com
 Icons made by Freepik from www.flaticon.com